Liga de Primera: Current teams

 A total of 54 teams (considering mergers and name changes) have participated throughout the 94 seasons of the Primera División, of which 16 have won the championship.

 Colo-Colo is the only team to have played all 94 seasons of Chilean football in the Primera División.
 In second place is Unión Española, which did not play in 1939 due to the Spanish Civil War, and played in Primera B between 1998 and 1999.

-Sixteen teams will take part in the league for the 2025 season: the top 14 teams from the 2024 tournament, plus the 2024 Primera B champions Deportes La Serena and the winners of the promotion play-offs.
-La Serena secured promotion to the top tier after two years on 29 September 2024, winning the Primera B tournament with a 1–0 win over Deportes Recoleta.
-The promoted teams will replace Cobreloa and Deportes Copiapó, who were relegated to Primera B at the end of the 2024 season.
+Sixteen teams will take part in the league for the 2026 season.